 Another easy protein-packed addition!

-Much like chia seeds, hemp seeds are actually packed with protein and other vital nutrients.
-In fact, hemp seeds pack in 50 percent more protein than both chia seeds and trendy flaxseeds.
+Much like chia seeds, hemp seeds are packed with protein and other vital nutrients.
+Hemp seeds pack in 50 percent more protein than both chia seeds and trendy flaxseeds.
 For every 28 grams of hemp seed, you’ll get a whopping “10 grams of complete, easily digestible protein.”
-Along with that protein, you’ll also get a healthy dose of magnesium, iron, calcium, since, selenium, and both omega-3 and omega-6 fatty acids.
+Along with that protein, you’ll also get a healthy dose of magnesium, iron, calcium, selenium, and both omega-3 and omega-6 fatty acids.

 Try a few of these hemp seed-based recipes for each of your meals: Yogurt Power Bowl, Seed Crackers, Crunchy Hemp Coconut Fruit Salad, ‘Chicken’ Nuggets With Hemp Yogurt, Quinoa, and Peas, or these High Protein Vegan Cinnamon Cookies.